YunanL/IoTDevice/README.md

 **Minting Process**

-Select Machine2 (this project is specifically designed for Machine2).
+Select Machine2 (For demonstration proposes, this project is specifically designed for Machine2).

 Enter any desired function (e.g., "cutting", "drilling", etc.).